Language Experts Reveal Why Dada Is Usually a Baby's First Word

 The Linguistic Explanation

 Linguistic professor Valerie Fridland, a writer for Psychology Today, explained that babies tend to prefer oral over nasal sounds.
-The letter “d” is an oral sound, while “m” is nasal because air has to flow through the nose as we say it.
+The letter "d" is an oral sound, while "m" is nasal because air has to flow through the nose as we say it.
+Due to their developing speech patterns, babies tend to favor oral sounds, thus making "dada" a more likely first word simply because it starts with an easier sound for them.